freshwater/Automeme/README.md

 ## Motivation

 Twitch chat was invented in the early days of the internet.
 Over the years, its importance has grown.
 Human society has a lot to learn from Twitch chat.
-A verdant and bountiful source of wisdom, a misunderstood medium, an ephemeral hivemind, an enlightenend condensate of wills and frustrations.
-I believe there is a deep beauty to Twitch chat, one that can only be seen through the analytically clairvoyant mind's eye of deep artificial machine general learning intelligence IoT.
+It is a verdant and bountiful source of wisdom, a misunderstood medium, an ephemeral hivemind, an enlightenend condensate of wills and frustrations.
+I believe there is a deep beauty to Twitch chat, one that can only be seen through the analytically clairvoyant mind's eye of deep artificial machine general learning intelligence.
+IoT.

 ## Use